 The recipes will mostly have ingredients that are simple and readily available.
 I will rarely use a specific sauce or commercial seasoning mix.
 I want to create my own, and I know you won’t have those available.

-I provide estimates of nutrition on many recipes.
-These are calculated from databases and not directly measured.
-Also, this is home cooking so exact measurements vary and exact ingredients vary.
-Take that as my best estimate not fact.
-A guess so to speak.
+Nutritional estimates are calculated from databases and not directly measured.
+Also, this is home cooking, so exact measurements vary and exact ingredients vary.
+Take that as my best estimate, not fact.
+A good guess so to speak.

 Frequency of Posts